AveryHu/N-Tier-API/README.md

 *.NET Core 3.1*
 *MSSQL 2019*

-# Test environment
+## Test environment

-For testing, you can use docker to build up the temp testing environment. please find the guide in TestEnvironment.
+For testing, you can use docker to build up the temp testing environment.
+Please find the guide in TestEnvironment folder.

+## API list

+Please refer the API document in Documents folder.